 In June 1959, the wing moved to Tinker Air Force Base, Okla.
-The 1709th Technical Training Squadron was re-designated the 443rd Technical Training Squadron Jan.
+The 1709th Technical Training Squadron was re-designated the 443rd Technical Training Squadron on Jan.
 8, 1966, and on Nov.
-5, 1968, the last class of C-124 students graduated and the training was moved to Altus Air Force Base, Okla., where training resumed March 24, 1969, for the first class of C-141 students.
+5, 1968, the last class of C-124 students graduated, and the training was moved to Altus Air Force Base, Okla., where training resumed on March 24, 1969, for the first class of C-141 students.

 The changing needs of the Air Force established a need to contract the training of its crew members to the private sector.
 In January 1987, C-5 training was contracted by a civilian company, and the C-141 aircrew training followed suit in October 1989.

 In March 1990, the 443rd Technical Training Squadron was re-designated the 443rd Training Support Squadron.
-Because of a major realignment, the squadron was again redesignated in August 1991 -- this time as the 443rd Operations Support Squadron under the 443rd Operations Group.
+Because of a major realignment, the squadron was again redesignated in August 1991 as the 443rd Operations Support Squadron under the 443rd Operations Group.